-Our work consisted, involving in our team members with special expertise in financial instruments and information systems, and with the help of the auditors of Quartys Ltd and ABCA Funds Ireland Plc, to:
+Our work consisted, involving in our team members with special expertise in financial instruments and information systems, and with the help of the auditors of Quartys Ltd and ABCA Funds Ireland Plc. to:

-- Appreciate the possibility offered by IFRS 13 to use a "Mid price" for the valuation of positions as long as this price corresponds to the effective exit price of the instruments: - examine the automated application process that retrieves the prices of the external repositories and calculates the "Mid price"; - assess the data and assumptions on which the pricing of instruments is based, using the following procedures performed on a sample of instruments in the portfolio: - o comparison of prices used by the group with price data from external sources (Bloomberg for example); - o in the event of a temporary difference in the quotation between the securities making up the arbitrage model, to carry out specific tests consisting in analyzing the rating differences and assessing the validity of the prices retained by the group.
+- Assess the coherence of the group valuation principles with IFRS 13 standards; - examine the automated application process that retrieves the prices of the external repositories and calculates the "Mid price"; - assess the data and assumptions on which the pricing of instruments is based, using the following procedures performed on a sample of instruments in the portfolio: - comparison of prices used by the group with price data from external sources (Bloomberg for example); - in the event of a temporary difference in the quotation between the securities making up the arbitrage model, to carry out specific tests consisting in analyzing the rating differences and assessing the validity of the prices retained by the group.

-Specific Verification
+Specific Verifications